wenbinwu85/personal-finance-tracker/README.md

 # ahben-financial-tracker
-Version 0.0.5-pre
+This is my personal financial tracker app :)

-This is my personal financial tracker :) used to be a spreedsheet, now it's a desktop app with a wxPython-based GUI.
+I used to track my finance with a spreadsheet, now it's a Python desktop app with a wxPython-based GUI.